Lough Key Forest Park

 Due to the Pandemic the restaurant was closed however drinks and snacks were still available from local food and drinks trucks arranged and run by the park.

-We enjoyed our day and our walk cant wait to go back and hopefully the visitor center and all activities will be open then.
+We enjoyed our day and our walk cant wait to go back and enjoy all that is at Lough Key Forest Park.